platformsh/platformsh-docs/docs/src/domains/steps/custom-non-production-domains.md

   through the [Platform.sh CLI](../../administration/cli/_index.md).
   In future versions, you'll be able to do so in the [Platform.sh Console](../../administration/web/_index.md) too.

-To prevent abuse, by default you can add custom domains to up to 5 environments per project only, This limit doesn't include the production environment, and you can increase it without charge.
+To prevent abuse, by default you can add custom domains to up to 5 environments per project only.
+This limit doesn't include the production environment, and you can increase it without charge.
 To do so, [contact Support](../../overview/get-support.md).